freizeit/puppet-folsom-ubuntu/README-razor.md

     </pre>

-Now boot up a machine that is attached to the `172.25.1.0` network in `PXE` mode and watch the magic happen :-) Once it comes up you can view its proprties on the `razor` machine as follows:
+Now boot up a machine that is attached to the `172.25.1.0` network in `PXE` mode and watch the magic happen :-) Once it comes up you can view its properties on the `razor` machine as follows:
     <pre>
     $ sudo razor -n node
     Discovered Nodes